Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background

 When two protons collide, their energy is converted into matter, in the form of new particles.
 The goal of the CMS (Compact Muon Solenoid) detector is to measure the momenta, energies and types of such particles.
 To measure their momenta, CMS is built around a giant superconducting solenoid magnet, depicted in Figure \ref{fig:cms}, which deforms the trajectories of particles as they move from the center of the detector outward through a silicon tracker.
 The extent to which the trajectory of a charged particle is bent depends on its momentum and can hence be used to measure the momentum.
 After the silicon tracker, CMS consists of several layers of calorimeters which measure the energies of the particles.
 We refer to \cite{cms2008a} for a complete description of the CMS detector.

-Certain proton-proton collisions give rise to highly unstable particles which decay almost instantly into more stable particles.
-In this case, the detector is only able to observe these long-lived particles.
+Proton-proton collisions give rise to highly unstable particles which decay almost instantly into more stable particles.
+The detector is only able to observe these longer-lived particles.
 By measuring their energies and momenta, insight can be gained into the physical properties of the unstable particles from which they originate.

 The Higgs boson is an example of an unstable particle, which decays within approximately $10^{-22}$ seconds.
 The SM predicts that a Higgs boson decays into a pair of bottom quarks ($b$-quarks) $60\%$ of the time, and this decay channel has indeed been observed experimentally \citep{atlas2018e, cms2018b}.
 Other channels which have been observed experimentally include the decay of a Higgs boson into pairs of photons \citep{atlas2018, cms2018c}, W bosons \citep{atlas2018c,cms2019}, Z bosons \citep{atlas2018b,cms2018}, and tau leptons \citep{atlas2018d,cms2018a}.
 The SM further predicts the rare possibility that two Higgs bosons can be produced simultaneously, and this paper is concerned with the statistical challenges arising in the search for this process, which has yet to be observed experimentally.
 If this process were to occur, the two resulting Higgs bosons would each, in turn, be most likely to decay into two $b$-quarks, thus making four $b$-quarks the most common final state of di-Higgs boson events.
 We focus on this decay channel (abbreviated HH$\rightarrow{4b}$) throughout this paper.
-We note that $b$-quarks form into bound states with other quarks called $b$-hadrons which are themselves unstable, and rapidly decay into collimated sprays of stable particles called $b$-jets, which can be efficiently identified by the CMS detector.
+We note that $b$-quarks form into bound states with other quarks called $b$-hadrons which are themselves unstable, and rapidly decay into collimated sprays of stable particles called $b$-jets, which can be efficiently identified by the CMS detector \citep{CMS:2017wtu}.